LeetSync/LeetSync/README.md

 ## Installation

-To install LeetSync, follow these steps:
+To install LeetSync2, follow these steps:

 1. Download the .zip file and extract it.
 2. In your browser navigate to [chrome://Extension](chrome://extensions/).
-3. Click on Load unpacked and point to the "./LeetNotSync/build/" path from the extracted zip.
+3. Click on Load unpacked and point to the download extracted release zip.
-4. Done , LeetSync should be visible in your browser
+4. Done , LeetSync2 should be visible in your browser

 ## Maintain Streak while switching Extension